AndartaMC/mobs-love-darkness/README.md

 <img src="src/main/resources/assets/mobs-love-darkness/icon.png" width="256"/>

-A Fabric mod for Minecraft 1.21.11 that gives certain mobs a chance to fixate on and destroy nearby light sources, creating dangerous dark zones and rewarding players who pay attention.
+A Fabric mod for Minecraft 1.20.1, 1.21.1 and 1.21.11 that gives certain mobs a chance to fixate on and destroy nearby light sources, creating dangerous dark zones and rewarding players who pay attention.

 ## What it does